The Mega Backdoor Roth is a strategy that could allow you to contribute an extra $37,000 to your Roth IRA every year!

 According to the IRS guidance, the pre-tax contributions can go directly into a Traditional IRA and the after-tax contributions can go directly into a Roth IRA.

-Making after-tax 401(k) contributions will effectively allow you to contribute up to $36,500 extra to your Roth IRA every year (in addition to the normal $5,500 IRA contribution limit)!
+After-tax 401(k) contributions could allow you to contribute up to $37,000 extra to your Roth IRA every year (in addition to the normal $6,000 IRA contribution limit for 2019).

 If you are able to perform in-service withdrawals, you can minimize the amount of growth that takes place before the conversion, which will shield even more of your money from taxes!